shawncoots/shawncoots.github.io/README.md

 # Hello There

-### I find that the title of Web Generalist best applies to what I do for a living.
+### I practice relentless optimism

-During the last 17 years, I’ve worked as a designer, front-end developer, project manager, and content strategist.
-I'm also a writer and designer living and working in Louisville, Kentucky.
-My beautiful wife and I have three lovable cats and watch Netflix now and then.
-Nice to meet you.
+Technology can make the world a better place if the humans who use it are carefully considered.
+I firmly believe in this goal and work toward it every day.
+For the past 20 years, I’ve worked as a designer, developer, content strategist, and product manager.
+While I have a wide range of technical experience, I consider empathy and communication to be my most valuable skills.

 This is the code for my personal website, obviously.